-If you have further questions once you have started placement, please see Lakeridge Health Code of Conduct policy on the Wave (available via all hospital computers).
+If you have further questions once you have started placement, please see Lakeridge Health Code of Conduct policy.

 Risk and Incident Management

 Risk management is the responsibility of everyone at Lakeridge Health.
 "Risk" is defined as exposure to an untoward event which may cause harm to patients, staff, or the organization.
 At Lakeridge Health, incidents of risk and error are managed through the WeCARE reporting system.
 The WeCARE system is an important tool to minimize exposure to risk and harm, identify opportunities to enhance current processes and practice, and ensure the responsibility and accountability of all team members.
 Information about how to report a safety incident involving patients, visitors, or employees can be found at the link below.
 You can also contact Risk Management at risk@lh.ca or at ext.
 33207.